kirti-singla123/Creamy/README.md

 ## 🚀 Live Demo

-You can check out the fully functional Creamy eCommerce website here: soon 👉 Live Site
+You can check out the fully functional Creamy eCommerce website here 👉 Live Site: https://creamy-com.onrender.com/

 No need to install anything locally — just click the link and explore the creamy goodness! 🍨